gordonguthrie/TheManual/docs/chapter1/first_synth_in_sonic_pi.md

 * it plays in the left speaker only - it needs to be in stereo
 * each note is 1 second in duration - we need to be able to control how long a note lasts

-But its not all bad - the line that determines the length of the note also calls a self-destruct function that cleans up and frees resources - without it your computer would gradually fill up with unused instances of synthesisers consuming both memory and CPU and eventually would just crash.
+But it's not all bad - the line that determines the length of the note also calls a self-destruct function that cleans up and frees resources - without it your computer would gradually fill up with unused instances of synthesisers consuming both memory and CPU and eventually would just crash.

 In Chapter 3 we will gradually build up this synthesiser until it is a clone of the `sine` synthesiser that is built into Sonic Pi.